Rahko raises £1.3M seed from Balderton for quantum machine learning tech – TechCrunch

 Wossnig added: “Quantum software is a relatively new field.
 It is growing very quickly but at this stage the field is small enough for us to know all of the best teams out there and be working with many of them.
 IBM and Microsoft, for instance, have large software teams but we are partners with both of them.”

 The entire quantum computing industry is relying on quantum hardware maturing to a scale that will allow powerful, commercially valuable applications.
-It’s estimated this will be in 3-5 years.
+It’s estimated this will be in three-five years.
 Until this happens it is a little premature to say definitively who is leading the race.